Gesee-y/NodeTree.jl/ReadMe.md

 ## Features

 - **LinkedTree**: Create trees where data is encapsulated in node objects.
-Node are linked one to another.
+Nodes are linked one to another.
 - **ObjectTree**: Create tree where node are not directly linked together, instead they are all stored in a Dict and retrieved through their ID.
 - **Traversal functions**: DFS (leaf-to-root) and BFS (root-to-leaf).
 - **Tree manipulation**: Adding, removing, and accessing nodes.